TheAssassin/mediaplayer-setup/Amlogic-based/X96 mini/README.md

 ## Serial port

-A 3d printed pogo pin fixture has been used to access the tiny serial port test points using P50-B1 0.68mm pogo pins.
+A 3d printed pogo pin fixture has been used to access the tiny serial port solder points using P50-B1 0.68mm pogo pins.

 Note that what looks like test points does not seem to be actually connected, I had to use the inner row of what looks like unpopulated resistor footprints.